harvester/docs/docs/rancher/virtualization-management.md

 1. Create a VM with one of the images that you have uploaded.
 1. Log in with another user, e.g., `project-readonly`, and this user will only have the read permission of this project.

-!!!note
-    A known issue was found that allows the [read-only user to be able to manage API actions](https://github.com/harvester/harvester/issues/1406).

 ## Delete Imported Harvester Cluster
 Users can delete the imported Harvester cluster from the Rancher UI via **Virtualization Management > Harvester Clusters**.
 Select the cluster you want to remove and click the **Delete** button to delete the imported Harvester cluster.

 ![delete-cluster](assets/delete-harvester-cluster.png)